-As the head of an affiliate program, one of the most difficult decisions you'll make is how to set sales commission rates that benefit everyone involved.
+As the head of an affiliate program, one of the most difficult decisions you'll make is how to set affiliate commission rates that benefit everyone involved.
 This may be an overwhelming experience, especially if you are not familiar with the steps involved.

 Fortunately, it can be a straightforward process.
 All it requires is a few simple calculations, and you'll be able to set rates that will benefit both you and your affiliates.

 In this post, we’ll touch on the importance of competitive commission rates.
 Then, we’ll provide a step-by-step guide to help you determine suitable commission rates for your program.
-Finally, you’ll learn how to set commission rates in Easy Affiliate, enabling you to implement your program immediately.
+Finally, you’ll learn how to set affiliate commission rates in Easy Affiliate, enabling you to implement your program immediately.
 Let’s get started!

 Simply put, commission rates are reward-based payments that your affiliates will receive upon the completion of a sale.
 These rates typically include two separate elements: a base rate and bonuses.